fmidue/codeworld-tasks/README.md

 This library provides abstractions and functions for evaluating images created in the vector graphics domain CodeWorld.
 The interface is mostly used as part of a Haskell programming task type on our e-learning platform Autotool.

-Documentation is available on [github-pages](https://fmidue.github.io/codeworld-tasks/).
+Documentation is available on [GitHub Pages](https://fmidue.github.io/codeworld-tasks/).

 ## Running Tasks Offline